nutanix/calm_runbooks/Tenant_onboarding/README.md

+The process of onboarding a new tenant is facilitated by the Service Provider using the Tenant onboarding runbook.
+The Service Provider executes this runbook from a Management cluster, which in turn creates all the required virtual resources on a Workload cluster for the tenant to run their applications.
+The workflow for the tenant onboarding process is illustrated below.

+Tenant Onboarding

 # Tenant Onboarding Runbook
 The process of onboarding a new tenant is facilitated by the Service Provider using the Tenant onboarding runbook.
 The Service Provider executes this runbook from a Management cluster, which in turn creates all the required virtual resources on a Workload cluster for the tenant to run their applications.
 The workflow for the tenant onboarding process is illustrated below.